BradleyCulley/bradleyculley.github.io/_posts/2024-broken-02-10-the-most-important-thing-in-the-world.md

 <p>
     Communism and colonialism usurp culture: ban religions, ban languages, erase histories.
-    When you take a person's culture, you take their last breath, their most valuable possession.
+    When you take a person's culture, you take their last breath, so to speak.
 </p>

 ##### 4. Refined Product